tstack/lnav/docs/source/config.rst

 Key Sequence Encoding
 ^^^^^^^^^^^^^^^^^^^^^

-Key presses are converted into a hex-encoded string that is used to lookup an entry in the keymap.
-Each byte of the keypress value is formatted as an :code:`x` followed by the hex-encoding in lowercase.
-For example, the encoding for the £ key would be :code:`xc2xa3`.
+Key presses are converted into a string that is used to lookup an entry in the keymap.
+Function keys are encoded as an :code:`f` followed by the key number.
+Other keys are encoded as UTF-8 bytes and formatted as an :code:`x` followed by the hex-encoding in lowercase.
+For example, the encoding for the :code:`£` key would be :code:`xc2xa3`.
 To make it easier to discover the encoding for unassigned keys, **lnav** will print in the command prompt the :code:`:config` command and
 `JSON-Pointer <https://tools.ietf.org/html/rfc6901>`_ for assigning a command